SolarFlurry/pyrite/docs/tutorial.md

 - `@s` - Current entity
 > Note: The `@initiator` selector does not do anything as Pyrite generates function files, not NPCs

 The other type of selector uses JSON.
-It's format look like this:
+It's format looks like this:
 ```
 {
     "selector": "@e"